 If you want to understand how to quit smoking easily this is a very important question!

 If one had asked them they would most probably have said ‘I felt like having a cigarette.’
 All right, but why did they feel like having a cigarette in the middle of a nice dinner?
-And the feeling was apparently so strong that they temporarily abandoned their companions to go out into the cold to inhale poisonous fumes into their lungs.
+And the feeling was apparently so strong that they temporarily abandoned their companions to go out into the cold to inhale poisonous tobacco fumes.

 If one had had the opportunity to question them further, it would have emerged that they were feeling uncomfortable, that is, mildly anxious and tense.
-And when they had smoked a cigarette they felt better, for a while, and could re-join the party, but about forty minutes later they did it again.
+And when they had smoked a cigarette they felt better, for a while, and could re-join the party, but then after a variable interval they did it again.

 Why did a feeling of discomfort come upon them in the middle of a pleasant social occasion?
 The answer is nicotine withdrawal.

-The sequence is: smoke → nicotine level up, feel comfortable → forty minutes later, nicotine level down, feel uncomfortable → smoke → repeat indefinitely.
+The sequence is: smoke → nicotine level up, feel comfortable → a short while later, nicotine level down, feel uncomfortable → smoke → repeat indefinitely.

 If you’re a smoker reading this you will probably say, ‘That makes sense, but it can’t be that simple to stop smoking.’